 Sensitive data has long been a problem for large enterprises – but what about small to medium-sized organizations?
 With the increasing connectedness of (cloud) systems, access by multiple external parties, the proliferation of data and new uses for it, executives are having difficulty understanding where their data is, how it is being used, and what the risks to their business are because of it.
-Which all beg the question – how secure is your data?
+Which begs the question – how secure is your data?
 And who determines how it’s handled within your organization?

 This uncertainty creates an additional problem for those tasked with protecting your organization, and with staying compliant to ever-changing regulations.
 With so many stakeholders involved how do you implement systems/processes that keep sensitive data secure, and hold those with access accountable?